FIA Formula Two Championship (2009–2012)

 Compared to rival series such as GP2 and Formula Renault 3.5, Formula Two cost significantly less per season whilst allowing drivers to prove their skill and develop their racecraft, in identical vehicles designed by a six-man team from Williams Grand Prix Engineering, led by Director of Engineering Patrick Head.
 The F2 vehicles were assembled and prepared between races at MotorSport Vision's Bedford Autodrome facility, prior to each championship event.

 In December 2012, MotorSport Vision announced that the series would not be run in 2013.

-The car

 Chassis

 Named after both Jonathan Palmer and Patrick Head, the Williams JPH1 chassis and survival cell is of carbon fibre composite monocoque construction.
 The car was designed to comply with 2005 FIA F1 Safety Regulations.
 Head protection conforms to the latest 2009 F1 standards.
 Amongst many other detailed safety features, roadwheel tethers are incorporated.